withmonumental/docs/src/legal/tac.md

 ## Contents published by the User and/or third parties

-The user represents and warrants, in relation to any content relating to the Platform, the Agreements and/or NFTs, wherever posted by him/her/it on the Internet, that such content does not cause prejudice to the rights, including intellectual property rights, of any third party and is not contrary to Monumental Policies.
+The user represents and warrants, in relation to any content relating to the Platform, the Agreements and/or NFTs, wherever posted by him/her/it on the Internet, that such content does not cause prejudice to the rights, including intellectual property rights, of any third party and is not contrary to ==Monumental Policies==.

-Should the user believe that any content posted on the Platform by other persons or entities contains a defamatory statement or that any of his intellectual property rights have been infringed by any information on the Platform, user shall contact Monumental at contact@monumental.app, or through messages sent to Monumental’s official social media accounts, as used from time to time (e.g. LinkedIn, Twitter, Instagram, Discord).
+Should the user believe that any content posted on the Platform by other persons or entities contains a defamatory statement or that any of his intellectual property rights have been infringed by any information on the Platform, user shall contact Monumental at **contact@monumental.app**, or through messages sent to Monumental’s official social media accounts, as used from time to time (e.g. LinkedIn, Twitter, Instagram, Discord).

 ## Prices and invoicing